 Based on your diagnosis, Medicare and most insurance plans cover Cardiac Rehabilitation and Pulmonary Rehabilitation Phase II.
 Medicare and other insurance plans generally do not cover Cardiopulmonary Rehabilitation Phase III.

 Our staff will work with you and your physician to determine the appropriate cardiac rehabilitation program for your need and help obtain the physician's order.
 The business office counselors are available to help individuals make payment arrangements.

-If you are interested in any of our programs, have questions about fees, insurance coverage, and physician orders, call the Cardiac Rehabilitation Department at (563) 421-6991, Monday through Friday 8:00 a.m. to 4:30 p.m.
+If you are interested in any of our programs, have questions about fees, insurance coverage, and physician orders, call the Cardiopulmonary Rehabilitation Department at (563) 421-6991, Monday through Friday 8:00 a.m. to 4:30 p.m.
 We look forward to hearing from you and helping you to improve your quality of life.

 Cardiac Team and Program

 Genesis Medical Center provides a professional team of registered nurses, exercise specialists, dieticians, chaplains, diabetic educators, and social workers.
 Working together with you and your physician, they will design an individualized program to meet your specific fitness goals.